-Dame Olivia Newton-John (born 26 September 1948 in Cambridge, England) is an English-Australian singer and actress.
+Dame Olivia Newton-John (born 26 September 1948) is an English-Australian singer and actor.

 She began her career singing in clubs and on television, eventually earning three Grammys.
 It was her leading role in Grease alongside John Travolta, however, that made her an international star.
 She attempted to channel Grease's success into her next film, Xanadu, but that didn't quite work out.

 While she has continued to make music since, she has focused her life more on starting a family, establishing businesses, and activism, particularly health awareness, after being diagnosed with breast cancer in 1992.

 - Olivia (1972)

 - If You Love Me, Let Me Know (1974)

 - Clearly Love (1975)